ethereum-optimism/superchainerc20-starter/README.md

 ### Best practices for deploying SuperchainERC20

-#### Use Create3 to deploy
+#### Use Create2 to deploy SuperchainERC20

-[`Create3`](https://github.com/pcaversaccio/createx/blob/8c91357af5eb3454eb84103863d8a49a15613883/src/CreateX.sol#L630) ensures that the address is deterministically deterimined by the deployer address and the provided salt.
-Unlike `CREATE2` the address is not dependent on the init code of the contract, which makes it easy to ensure that the contract is deployed to the same address across all chains.
+`Create2` ensures that the address is deterministically deterimined by the deployer address, byte code of the contract, and the provided salt.
 This is crucial because in order for cross-chain transfers of `SuperchainERC20`s to work, the tokens must be deployed at the same address across all chains.

-The `CreateX` library used in this repository further strengthens deployment security with permissioned deploy protection (see [details here](https://github.com/pcaversaccio/createx/blob/058bc3b07e082711457d8ea20d8767a37a5a0021/src/CreateX.sol#L922)), which prevents unauthorized entities from deploying a contract at the same address.
-Only the original deployer using the same salt can deploy to that address, ensuring that your SuperchainERC20 token's address is uniquely tied to your deployment setup across chains.

 ### (TODO) Add example of how to bridge a deployed token to another chain